Information Technology Quick Careers Guide

 These workers make sure that the systems are being used and run accordingly and properly so that the rest of the employees can access and utilize all the information that is stored on the database.

-Salary: The average salary for a database manager is $93,750, but can range higher or lower depending on work experience and level of education.
+Salary: Database managers' median salary is $93,750 per year, or $45 per hour, in 2021 but can range higher or lower depending on work experience and level of education.

 Typical Entry-Level Education: A bachelor’s degree is required for most positions in database management.